maihd/maicstyle/README.md

 - Do what matter to get the job done!
 - Immediate feedback
 - What you see is what you get: WYSIWYG
-- Simple, open, immediate, low level, debug
+- Simple, open, immediate, low level, debug/discipline
     - The new SOLID principles
     - Keep it simple and small, for product
     - Keep it slow and steady, for development product